meteran/gnext/documentation/docs/user-guide/headers.md

 }
 ```

-It's all simple isn't it?
-Of course you can enter headers in the Swagger interface 🫡
+It's simple, isn't it?
+Of course, you can enter headers in the Swagger interface 🫡